mikelemo/Bulk-Image-compressor/README.md

 # Intro

-This is the first version of this image converter *not all the functionality is verified try at your own risk!!*
+This is the first version of this image converter *not all the functionality is verified and tested try at your own risk!!*

-The app is based upon the PyQt5.15 framework for image resize compression and UI
+The app is based upon the PyQt5.15 framework for image resize compression and UI allowd you to add a name extension to each formated img file

 # Usage: